benhowell/benhowell.github.com/_drafts/the-forgotten-user.md

 <br/>
 <br/>

+#### Running
+install, run and deploy. docs and script. not CI or continuous deployment pipeline. don't make me compile umpteen other dependencies from source with special flags and specific compiler versions. make it easily portable and runnable so i don't have to spend a week building it. make your tooling easy, don't make me use cmake, nmake, gcc and msvs compiler for a single project.

 #### Abstraction and generalisation
 Please don't create multiple levels of abstraction and or generalisations and inherited or extended implementations when it is not necessary.
 Is there really a need for a factory, an abstract class, an interface class, and a whateverImpl class for a single object type when there are no other generalisations of it's superclass and/or implementations of it's implemented interface?
 Don't make me trapse backwards and forwards all over your code in order to figure out the behaviour of what should have been a simple class.
 <br/>
 <br/>

 #### Extesibility and reuse
-I've had a programmer working on a task for me in the past that took almost 12 months to do a job that should've taken 2 simply because of an anal, broken and completely misguided and misinterpreted adherence to the "reuse mantra"[^2].
+I had a programmer working on a task for me in the past that took almost 12 months for a job that should've taken 2 simply because of a broken and completely misguided and misinterpreted adherence to the "reuse mantra"[^2].
 The reuse thing was taken so far in this particular case that every class had more than one constructor, and in the worst case, 11 constructors!
 Why?
 Not only was there way more code here than needed to be which not only made the module harder to follow, read and reason about, it is also playing with fire as far as introduction of faults is concerned.
 I'm shaking my head as I write this as it still has an effect on me and this happened more than 5 years ago now.

 Don't write your code for reuse if you don't know if or who or how your code will be reused.
 Oh, if there is one useless tennet of modern programming perpetuated over the last 20 years I could eliminate, it would be this.
 Don't write reusable code if you don't know if your code will be reused.
 If you're making premature design decisions based on hypotheticals of situations of reuse of which you have no idea about, then you're probably making your code more complex than it has to be.
 Rather than considering your future programmers, you're really just rolling an extra layer of obfuscation around your stuff for them to decipher later on.
 Don't prematurely design.
 Refactor later.
 <br/>